ashutoshgithubs/iemhacks_DEV-G/README.md

 - Hashing Algorithms: SHA-256 is employed to securely hash sensitive data like passwords.
 - HMAC Algorithm: HMAC (Hash-based Message Authentication Code) ensures data integrity and authenticity.

+## Contributing
+- Contributions are welcome!
+If you have any suggestions or find any issues, please feel free to open an issue or a pull request.
 ## Glimpse of DEV_G
 <img src="https://github.com/BipulRahi/iemhacks_DEV-G/blob/a48e0dad43a405cc60c20c2509f03d50dc360f56/home%20page.jpeg" alt="Home page">
 <br>